jasonleinart/nexus-letter-analyzer/milestone-03/validation_log.md

 ## Overview

-This document tracks the validation results for Milestone 3 implementation, focusing on professional UI polish, advanced analytics presentation, and interview demonstration readiness.
+This document tracks the validation results for Milestone 3 implementation, focusing on professional UI polish, advanced analytics presentation, and demonstration readiness.

 **Status**: VALIDATION COMPLETE
 **Created**: 2025-08-04